How to Protect Your Assets During Civil Disorders | PSA Insurance & Financial Services

 Civil disorder, also known as civil unrest or civil strife, is typically used to describe unrest caused by a group of people.
 Examples include protests, illegal parades, sit-ins and different obstructions, riots, and sabotage.
 While, typically these events are intended to be a demonstration to the public or the government, they can quickly escalate into chaos.

 It is important to have a practical checklist to help you better navigate the turmoil associated with these disturbances if they occur.
-I always recommend my clients to take the following steps:
+I always recommend my clients to focus on asset protection strategies with the following steps:

 - Prepare a Get Home Bag (GHB) and keep it in your vehicle.
 Most people spend the majority of their waking hours outside their homes, which means that if civil strife strikes, you’re likely going to be miles away from your supplies.
 A well-stocked GHB will ensure that you can get home safely.
 The essentials for your GHB normally recommended include food, water, change of clothes, comfortable footwear (you do not want to walk miles in heels), wind-up AM/FM radio, flashlight, small first aid kit, emergency whistle, paper map, list of emergency contacts (since with the widespread use of cell phone speed dial, most of us don’t memorize phone numbers anymore), extra cell-phone charger, and prescription medication at least for 24 hours.